top of page

 Looking for a stroll, but with a twist?

-This is a hands-on experience that offers a lovely way to connect with the animals and learn more about goat behaviour, welfare, and their individual characters.
+This is a walking experience that offers a lovely way to connect with the animals and learn more about goat behaviour, welfare, and their individual characters.
 We ask all visitors to come dressed suitably for the outdoors, with sturdy footwear and clothes you do not mind getting a little muddy.

 goatwalk4.jpeg